Love Poem: I'Ve Seen Hope

 I'Ve Seen Hope

-Angry fists pommel an astonished face, racial slurs punctuating each bruised eye.
-And when punches start to decrease in pace, a black man collapses, and boots let fly.
+Angry fists pommel a defiant face; racial slurs punctuating each bruised eye.
+And as punches start to increase in pace, a black man collapses; then boots let fly.
 I've seen hate.
-The needle twitches while injecting death, and the fear starts, as you slip into shock.
-And overdosing, you gasp for each breath, drowning in your vomit while strangers gawk.
+The needle twitches while injecting death; instead of a high, you slip into shock.
+And overdosing, you're gasping for breath, drowning in your vomit while strangers gawk.
 I've seen fear.
-Staring at the past as it disappears, you lose your home and must live on the street.
-And a vacant look lingers past the tears as you sacrifice pride and face defeat.
+Staring at the past as it disappears; having lost your home, you live on the street.
+And that vacant look lingers past the tears as you sacrifice pride and face defeat.
 I've seen sad.
-As a wounded soldier cries out in pain, a medic responds, undeterred by fear.
-Yet, his uniform is a blood-soaked stain as he tends to him, and drags him clear.
+When an injured soldier cries out in pain, a medic responds, undeterred by fear.
+And his uniform is a blood-soaked stain; as he tends to the wound, then drags him clear.
 I've seen brave.
-Icy currents grip the boy like a vise, then a splash is heard as his mom jumps in.
-And when blankets no longer suffice, she warms him up next to her naked skin.
+Icy currents grip the boy like a vise; immediately, his mother jumps in.
+And when frantic rubs no longer suffice, she warms him up next to her naked skin.
 I've seen love.
-An infant is born as pure as a dove, with skin so soft it almost seems to melt.
+An infant is born an innocent dove; with skin so soft it almost seems to melt.
 And triggering unconditional love, this babe embodies feelings deeply felt.
 I've seen hope.
-(Rhyme) 11/11/2015